Guyhirn: River crossing

-A river ferry crossing between Guyhirn and Ring's End is mentioned in numerous newspaper reports of accidents and drownings.
-Until its demolition in 1990, for the widening of the A141 for the building of the new road bridge, the Ferry Boat Inn stood on the river's northern bank.
+A river ferry crossing, "operated from the Ferry Boat Inn" between Guyhirn and Ring's End, is mentioned in numerous newspaper reports of accidents and drownings, often as a result of intoxication.
+Until its demolition in 1990 for the widening of the A141 for the building of the new road bridge, the Ferry Boat Inn stood on the South Brink, the river's southern bank.

+In 1855 the Nene Valley Commissioners erected two dams on the River Nene above Wisbech, one of them at Guyhirn, at a cost of £40,000.
+The dam at Guyhirn had an opening of only twelve feet, which was traversable by a "footway of planks".
+This was reduced to one-plank in width to deter evasion of the ferry, but in October 1857, Mrs Woolsey, the wife of the dam-keeper, fell from it and was drowned.

+One effect of the dams was to cause the river to silt up below them and, as a consequence, trade at Wisbech port was “nearly annihilated”.
+The Wisbech Corporation sued for the dams' removal in what became known locally as ‘the Battle of the Dams’.
+After a favourable court decision on Friday 29 January 1859, the dams were demolished by a gang of “several hundreds of persons” from Wisbech.
+The dam at Guyhirn was “cleared away” between the early hours of Sunday 31 January and the afternoon of Tuesday 2 February 1859.

 Guyhirne railway station on the Great Northern and Great Eastern Joint Railway was opened in 1867.
 The railway required the building of the first bridge across both Morton's Leam and the River Nene.
-The railway bridge incorporated a foot bridge, which allowed free passage between Guyhirn and Ring's End for pedestrians.
-This greatly reduced demand for the ferry.
+The railway bridge incorporated a footbridge, which allowed free passage between Guyhirn and Ring's End for pedestrians.

 The first road bridge across the Nene at Guyhirn was officially opened by Sir W. H. Clarke, Chairman of the Isle of Ely County Council, on 22 April 1925.
 It was the result of a decades long campaign led by local county councillors William Weston and Richard Payne.
 The bridge's total span was 180 feet, it was built by Messrs Baldry, Yerburgh & Hutchinson and made of reinforced concrete with wrought iron railings each side of the roadway, which was 20 feet wide.
 This bridge was officially closed on 5 October 1990.
 The current road bridge carrying the A47 across the river, was officially opened on 10 October 1990 by Malcolm Moss, MP for North East Cambridgeshire.
 It was built by Beazer Construction East Anglia, of Wisbech, at a cost of £3.65m.

 The upgraded roundabout was opened in 2022 and the bridge named Tiddy Mun Bridge by 13 year-old schoolgirl Ava MCulloch.